YLfjuk/core/.changeset/thick-files-ask.md

   - Stringifiable | `Primitive`s that can be stringified, or an object with the `toString` method
   - Stringify | Stringifies values that can be stringified
   - Join | Joins together `Stringifiable` elements
+  - OmitFunctions | Omits the set of properties that are functions

 - Modified Types
   - MaskLiterals | Only accepts a `Primitive` type (breaking 💥)